 It depends.
-There is a form for requesting an extension to a student's registration status on the Graduate School site on RVC Learn.
+You should complete an extension request on PgR Manager .
 The application will be considered by the Head of the Graduate School and the Vice-Principal for Research and Innovation.
-Approval will depend upon the case that has been made for an extension being necessary.
+Approval will depend upon the case that has been made for an extension being necessary and availability of funds.
 However, extensions are only applicable for 3-year funded studentships (pro-rated for part-time study).
 All PhD students are expected to submit their thesis within 4 years (pro-rated for part time study).
 If your student is in the final year of a 4 year funded studentship and you think there is any likelihood, however small, that they will not be ready to submit within 4 years, you must discuss this with the Head of the Graduate School/Head of Postgraduate Administration as early as possible.
 I would like to extend the period of funding for my PhD student by a few months but I don't have the funds to pay their stipend and fees.
 What do I do?

 See guidance above about requesting extensions.
 Speak to your Head of Department to explore potential opportunities for funding the extension, although bear in mind that these may not be available.
+Any requests for extension should be made through PgR Manager.